-unpaid at the balance sheet date and includes IBNR.
-This is a complex area due to the subjectivity inherent in estimaing the impact of claims events that have occurred but for which the eventual outcome remains to a greater degree of uncertainty than that for reported claims.
+The provision for claims outstanding comprises the estimated cost of settling all claims incurred but unpaid at the balance sheet date and includes IBNR.
+This is a complex area due to the subjectivity inherent in estimating the impact of claims events that have occurred but for which the eventual outcome remains uncertain.
+The estimate of IBNR is generally subject to a greater degree of uncertainty than that for reported claims.

 The amount included in respect of IBNR is based on statistical techniques of estimation applied by the managing agent's in-house actuaries.
 These techniques normally involve projecting from past experience the development of claims over time to form a view of the likely ultimate claims to be expected and, for more recent underwriting, the use of benchmarks and initial expected loss ratios from business plans.
+In the situation where there is limited prior experience of the specific business written, considerable use is made of information obtained in the course of pricing individual risks accepted, experience of analogous business and a prudential margin is added to reflect the risk that the outcome, which will not be known for a considerable period of time, may be worse than expected.
+Account is taken of variations in business accepted and the underlying terms and conditions.
+The provision for claims also includes amounts in respect of internal and external claims handling costs.